shoana/Plants-Vs-Zombies-Prototype/Milestone 4/Documentation/README.txt

  - Sequence Diagrams:
 The sequence diagrams now includes newly added implemetations in the game such as levels, save, load, undo & redo features.
-All edge cases are shown for when a user invokes one of the following methods in the game: 'plantTurn', 'zombieTime', 'plantOrZombie', 'flagZombieComing', 'moveZombie', 'save', 'load', 'redo', 'undo', 'lvlOne', 'lvlTwo' & 'lvlThree' from the gamePlay class.
+All edge cases are shown for when a user invokes one of the following methods in the game: 'plantTurn', 'plantOrZombie', 'flagZombieComing', 'moveZombie', 'save', 'load', 'redo', 'undo', 'lvlOne', 'lvlTwo' & 'lvlThree' from the gamePlay class.

 ==================================================================================================
 User-visible Changes: